What Is a Digital Loyalty Card? Complete 2026 Guide

 With a paper card, you get a stamp each visit.
 With a digital card, you scan a QR code and a virtual stamp appears on your phone.
 Same concept, different technology.

-When someone asks “do I need to download an app?” the answer is no. They already have the app.
+Either way, customers don’t download anything new.
+When someone asks “do I need to download an app?” the answer is no.

 How digital loyalty cards work (step by step)